SonarSource/sonar-scanner-python/README.md

 # Disclaimer

-This project is currently in the Beta stage and APIs are subject to change.
+This project is currently in beta and APIs are subject to change.
 These changes include configuration parameter names.

 # Requirements